pnordahl/monorail/README.md

 _NOTE: this tutorial assumes a UNIX-like environment._

-In this tutorial, you'll learn:
+In this tutorial, you'll learn about:

   * mapping repository paths to targets
   * analyzing